Our school is a private education centre, which offers an alternative to large mainstream schools.

 Most schools restrict a student's choice of subjects by placing them into option blocks.
 At Emerald Sixth Form, we focus on providing the subjects which the students want to study.

-We have hugely experienced teachers from a range of international backgrounds, who can inspire our students to perform beyond their expectations in very small classes, normally 1 to 10 or often less.
+We have hugely experienced teachers from a range of international backgrounds, who can inspire our students to perform beyond their expectations in very small classes, normally 1 to 10 or often fewer.

 Our students benefit from